jaclu/tmux-menus/README.md

 Not solely meant for beginners, I use it myself all the time:

-- When connecting using terminals without much support for Meta or Ctrl, this gives access to all the actions that aren't available with the regular shortcuts.
+- When connecting using terminals without much support for Meta or even lacking arrows, this gives access to all the actions that aren't available with the regular shortcuts.
 For instance, when running the built in Terminal on MacOS the console keyboard is pretty limited.